GoogleCloudPlatform/document-intake-accelerator/README.md

   ```
   - This will submit the changes to your fork repo on Github.

-* Go to the your Github fork repo web page, click the “Compare & Pull Request” in the notification.
+* Go to your Github fork repo web page, click the “Compare & Pull Request” in the notification.
 In the Pull Request form, make sure that:
   - The upstream repo name is correct
   - The destination branch is set to master.
   - The source branch is your custom branch. (e.g. feature_xyz in the example above.)